Can Cats Take Human Antibiotics: Why You Need a Vet's Guidance

 Common Signs of Poisoning From Antibiotics

-Even veterinary antibiotics can be toxic to cats if improperly administered.
+Even veterinary antibiotics can be toxic to cats if they're not properly administered.
 Common signs of poisoning from drugs, a drug overdose or any other toxic substance, include:

 • Drooling